openerror/YelpDataChallenge/README.md

 can quickly find, e.g. reviews containing the same criticisms.

-Then, **logistic regression** and **naive Bayes** classifiers were built as 80%-accuracy baselines, followed by **random forest** for hopefully even better performance.
+Then, **logistic regression** and **naive Bayes** classifiers were built as 80%-accuracy baselines.
+I hoped to follow up with a random forest model, but unfortunately my laptop couldn't complete **randomized hyperparameter search** + **3-fold cross validation** after hours.
-Unfortunately, after a **randomized hyperparameter search** + **3-fold cross validation**, random forest still overfitted and couldn't beat naive Bayes.
-We also attempted dimension reduction via **principal component analysis (PCA)**, hoping to prevent overfitting ... but to no avail.

 To put the classification accuracies into perspective, here are some [empirical findings](https://blog.paralleldots.com/data-science/breakthrough-research-papers-and-models-for-sentiment-analysis/).
 When classifying sentiments in IMDB benchmark data, which is of similar size to our present data set, state-of-the-art deep learning models were required to achieve an accuracy of 90+%.
 All in all, 80+% accuracy is already quite alright;